 - I used to get benefits.
 I do not now.
-Now the SSA is telling me I was not eligible then because I was a fleeing felon.
+Now SSA says I was not eligible then because I was a fleeing felon.
 What can I do?

-- SSA says I did not show good cause, or I just fulfilled the requirements of the warrant/violation and now the agency wants money back from me.
-What's up?
+- SSA says I did not show good cause, or I just finished the requirements of the warrant or violation and now SSA wants money back from me.
+What’s up?

 - I lost the good cause exception.
 How else can I challenge the suspension?

-Social Security (SSA) will consider you a fleeing felon and ineligible for their benefits if you have an outstanding arrest warrant specifically for fleeing prosecution or confinement on a felony charge.
+Social Security (SSA) considers you a fleeing felon and ineligible to get SSI if you have an outstanding arrest warrant for fleeing prosecution or jail time on a felony charge.

-Under federal law, you cannot get Social Security benefits if you are one of these:
+Under federal law, you cannot get Social Security benefits if one of these is true:

-Probably.
-You are not eligible for many federal and state public benefits.
+You are not eligible to get many benefits.
 Your benefits from these federal programs may end:

 Social Security Disability (SSD)